 Communist Radicals hijack Air Force One with The U.S. President and his family on board.
 The Vice President negotiates from Washington D.C., while the President, a Veteran, fights to rescue the hostages on board.

-Robert Dean is a mild-mannered lawyer who works in Washington, D.C.
-He is on the trail of a kingpin named Pintero.
-Meanwhile, a politician named Thomas Reynolds is negotiating with Representative Phillip Hammersley about a new surveillance system with satellites.
+Robert Clayton Dean (Will Smith) is a mild-mannered lawyer who works in Washington, D.C.
+He is on the trail of a kingpin named Paulie Pintero (Tom Sizemore).
+Meanwhile, a politician named Thomas Brian Reynolds (Jon Voight) is negotiating with Representative Phillip Hammersley (Jason Robards, Jr.) about a new surveillance system with satellites.
 But, Hammersley declines; Reynolds has Hammersley killed, but the murder is caught on tape, and the taper is chased by Reynolds' team of N.S.A.
 Agents.
 The guy must ditch the tape, so he plants it on Dean (unbeknownst to Dean).
 Then, the N.S.A. decides to get into Dean's life.
 That is when Dean's life began to fall apart all around him, with his wife and job both gone.
 Dean wants to find out what is going on.
-Then, he meets a man named "Brill" who tells him that Dean has something that the government wants.
+Then, he meets a man named "Brill" (Gene Hackman), who tells him that Dean has something that the government wants.
 Dean and Brill formulate a plan to get Dean's life back and turn the tables on Reynolds.Written by

 I like this one, also beeing somewhat realistic (not in every detail of course).